intel/cri-resource-manager/README.md

 ### Using CRI Resource Manager Agent and a ConfigMap

-This setup requires an extra component, the CRI Resource Manager Node Agent, to monitor and fetch configuration from the ConfigMap and pass it on to CRI Resource Manager.
+This setup requires an extra component, the [CRI Resource Manager Node Agent][agent], to monitor and fetch configuration from the ConfigMap and pass it on to CRI Resource Manager.
 By default CRI Resource Manager will automatically try to use the agent to acquire configuration, unless you override this by forcing